-- The company submits its tax returns regularly and in a timely manner. - Inspection of the company's until 2011 was carried out and tax claims were settled. - Inspection of the company's records for years 2012-2013 was carried out and settlement of tax claims is underway. - Inspection of the company's records for years 2014-2016 has not yet been carried out.
+- The company submits its tax returns regularly and in a timely manner. - Inspection of the company's until 2013 was carried out and tax claims were settled. - Inspection of the company's records for years 2014-2017 has not yet been carried out.

-- Inspection of the company's records since inception until year 2007 was carried out and tax claims were settled. - Inspection of the company's records for years 2008-2016 has not yet been carried out.
+- Inspection of the company's records since inception until year 2016 was carried out and tax claims were settled. - Inspection of the company's records for years 2017 -2018 has not yet been carried out.

-- Inspection of the company's records until 30 April 2006 was carried out and tax claims were settled. - Inspection of the company's records for the period from 1 May 2006 until 31 December 2016 has not yet been carried out.
+- Inspection of the company's records until 2012 was carried out and tax claims were settled.